-WLT co-hosted the "China and World Literature Today International Conference" with Beijing Normal University and sent a delegation of several writers and scholars to participate (October 2008), and OU/BNU faculty collaborated on a special "Inside China" issue of WLT in July 2007.
+- WLT co-hosted the "China and World Literature Today International Conference" with Beijing Normal University and sent a delegation of several writers and scholars to participate (October 2008), and OU/BNU faculty collaborated on a special "Inside China" issue of WLT in July 2007.

-- WLT is connected to the teaching mission at OU – the executive director, editor in chief, and managing editor all teach courses to hundreds of students through the Honors College, College of Law, Department of English, and College of Liberal Studies, and the editor in chief serves on the affiliate faculty of the School of International & Area Studies and the Schusterman Center for Judaic & Israel Studies.
+- WLT is connected to the teaching mission at OU – the executive director, editor in chief, and managing editor all teach courses to hundreds of students through the Honors College, College of Law, Department of English, and the editor in chief serves on the affiliate faculty of the School of International & Area Studies and the Schusterman Center for Judaic & Israel Studies.
 WLT's executive director and editor in chief also serve on dissertation committees, faculty hiring committees, etc.

 - Invited guest speakers from OU, Oklahoma City, and Tulsa participate in career roundtables on magazine publishing, as part of the editor in chief's annual course in magazine editing and publishing (ENGL 4113).

 - WLT's editors serve on the vetting committee for the Ruby N. Courtney Writer's Scholarship, then send their recommendations to the Oklahoma State Regents for Higher Education.